paireks/Pterodactyl/Manual/Manual for Pterodactyl 2.0.0.md

 - Click on a Typora
 - Close and reopen Typora

-Many Markdown editors (like Mark Text) won't allow you to do constant changes outside editors (with Grasshopper) and they want you to confirm that you're going to change document externally every time something changes.
+Many Markdown editors (like MarkText) won't allow you to do constant changes outside editors (with Grasshopper) and they want you to confirm that you're going to change document externally every time something changes.

 ## Tools